 Two cultivated plants, painted at Singapore (with Mimosa pudica in the background, top left) - painting by Marianne North

 Millennium Seed Bank: Seed storage

-The sensitive plant is propagated from seed in the Tropical Nursery at Kew.
+Sensitive plant is propagated from seed in Kew's Tropical Nursery.
 The seed is scarified (scratched) and soaked in water overnight.
 The seed germinates easily, and it is often possible to see the beginnings of root growth by the next day.
 The compost mix used is high in organic matter, containing 10% loam, 45% coir and 45% Silvafibre, with added fertiliser.

 The sensitive plant suffers from pests including red spider mite, thrips and mealy bugs.
 Soap sprays are not used to control pests as they cause the leaves to blacken (this is the case with many legumes).